openlookeng/hetu-core/hetu-docs/en/connector/hive-gcs-tutorial.md

 ### Prerequisites

-Before you attempt to write data to GCS, ensure you have configured everything necessary to read data from GCS.
+Before you attempt to write data to GCS, ensure that you have configured everything necessary to read data from GCS.

 ### Create Export Schema